Crosville Motor Services: History

 On 27 October 1906, Crosville Motor Company was formed in Chester by George Crosland Taylor and his French business associate Georges de Ville, with the intention of building motor cars.
 The company name was a portmanteau on the names of the founders.

-In 1909, Crosville commenced its first bus service, between Chester and Ellesmere Port.
-By 1929 Crosville had consolidated an operating area covering the Wirral and parts of Lancashire, Cheshire and Flintshire.
+In 1911, Crosville commenced its first bus service, an 8 mi service between Chester and Ellesmere Port using a Lacre motorbus.
+By 1927, Crosville had consolidated an operating area covering the Wirral Peninsula and parts of Lancashire, Cheshire and Flintshire, operating a fleet of over 250 motorbuses predominantly manufactured by Leyland Motors.

-The Railways (Road Transport) Act, 1928 gave the four railway companies the opportunity to provide bus services.
-But rather than run in competition they bought into or purchased outright existing bus companies.
-In February 1929, the London, Midland and Scottish Railway made an offer of £400,000 to purchase Crosville, which was effected in November 1929.
-The new LMS (Crosville) company then in the next few months purchased Holyhead Motors, and UNU Motor Services of Caernarfon.

-Shortly afterwards, the four railway companies reached an agreement with the Tilling Group and British Automobile Traction (T&BAT) to complete a cross-holding deal, whereby each organisation held a 50% share in a series of jointly-held and consolidated regional bus companies.
+Under the terms of the Railways (Road Transport) Act 1928, allowing for the Big Four British railway companies to provide bus services, in August 1929, the London, Midland and Scottish Railway purchased Crosville Motor Services for £398,750, equivalent to 27s.
+6d. per share of the company.
+The new LMS (Crosville) company then purchased Holyhead Motors and UNU Motor Services of Caernarfon over the next few months.
+Shortly afterwards, the 'Big Four' reached an agreement with the Tilling Group and British Automobile Traction (T&BAT) to complete a cross-holding deal, whereby each organisation held a 50% share in a series of jointly-held and consolidated regional bus companies.
 LMS (Crosville) was therefore merged with T&BAT's Royal Blue of Llandudno, and renamed Crosville Motor Services on 15 May 1930, after only nine months of outright LMS ownership.